What muscles does cycling work? A physiologist’s guide to building power

 To maximize the benefits of the biking muscles and minimize injury risk, follow this three-step protocol.

 - Get a Professional Bike Fit: Before worrying about training zones, ensure your machine fits your body.
-A clinical bike fit adjusts the saddle height, fore/aft position, and handlebar reach to ensure your knee tracks over your foot and your pelvis remains stable.
+A clinical bike fit adjusts the saddle height, fore and aft position, and handlebar reach to help your knee track over your foot and your pelvis remain stable.
 This is the single most effective intervention for preventing injury.

 - Train the “Antagonist” Muscles: Cycling is repetitive and occurs in a hunched, flexed position.
 To balance this, men should perform resistance training that focuses on extension.
 Key exercises include deadlifts, kettlebell swings, and face pulls.
 These movements strengthen the posterior chain and open up the chest, countering the cyclist’s hunch.